Client-Side Prediction

 Overview

-Client-side prediction is a networking technique that makes online games playable on high-latency connections.
-Pioneered by John Carmack in QuakeWorld (1996), it predicts player movement locally without waiting for server confirmation, hiding latency from players.
+Client-side prediction is the networking technique that makes online action games playable on high-latency connections.
+Pioneered by John Carmack in QuakeWorld (1996), it predicts player movement locally without waiting for server confirmation, hiding latency from players who would otherwise feel a 200 ms delay between every input.
+Without it, the modern internet-multiplayer FPS, MOBA, and battle-royale genres are simply not possible.

 | Scenario | Result |